Modern Data File Formats

 SQLite #

-Every modern programming language has libraries for SQLite.
-All of the versions of Python 3 includes a module as part of the standard library.
+Every modern programming language has libraries to support SQLite.
+All of the versions of Python 3 include a module as part of the standard library.
 Node.js also now includes support for SQLite, although this is currently marked as experimental.

 DuckDB can read and write SQLite databases if you install an extension.